-- the exception is critical for the service.
-The resolution function returns the exception object and the handler search process carries on. - the resolution function evaluates that the exception is under-critical and that nothing more should be done yet.
+- 1. the exception is critical for the service.
+The resolution function returns the exception object and handler search carries on. - 2. the resolution function evaluates that the exception is under-critical and that nothing more should be done yet.
 The exception is logged, the resolution function returns null and the handler search process stops.
 The collective activity is not affected.
-The only service that is terminated is the defective sub-service. - the resolution function evaluates that the exception is under-critical but that there is a need to signal something, for example because too many under-critical exceptions have been logged.
-The resolution function returns a special exception that reflects the situation and the handler search carries on.
+The only service that is terminated is the defective sub-service. - 3. the resolution function evaluates that the exception is under-critical but that there is a need to signal something, for example because too many under-critical exceptions have been logged.
+The resolution function returns a special exception that reflects the situation and handler search carries on.